blb-ventures/strawberry-django-plus/README.md

   - If the return type was `Optional`, it returns `None`
   - If the return type was a `List`, it returns an empty list
   - If the return type was a relay `Connection`, it returns an empty `Connection`
+  - If the field is a union with `types.OperationInfo` or `types.OperationMessage`, that type is returned with a kind of `PERMISSION`, explaining why the user doesn't have permission to resolve that field.
-  - Otherwise, it raises a `PermissionError` for that resolver
+  - Otherwise, it raises a `PermissionError` for that resolver, which will be available at the result's `errors` field.

 Note that since `strawberry` doesn't support resolvers for schema directives, it is necessary to use this lib's custom extension that handles the resolution of those and any other custom